MitchCrystal/Life-Time/README.md

 ## Getting started locally

-- From `/` run `npm run install-all-deps` to install all dependecies
+- From `/` run `npm run install-all-deps` to install all dependencies

 - Start: From `/` run dev environment: `npm run dev`